seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 3/SOTM Open House.md

 * Listen to their needs and explains how to use Toastmasters education system to fulfill their goal in Club

+#### Admit that every single individual has different purpose of joing the club
+* Some just want to learn how to speak in English
+* A few aim to become good public speaker but in small scale (in English with no bigger than 10 people)
+* A few aim to become fluent in conference leading, facilitating the meeting (in English, with small group)
+* Very little, aim for leadership role (Club President, officers)

+## Everyone has different purpose and they are all RIGHT!!

 ### Action 4 Get to know each other
 * Make social gathering
 * Talk to members more often